wagtail/wagtail/docs/advanced_topics/settings.rst

 Frontend cache
 --------------

-For full documenation on frontend cache invalidation, including these settings, see :ref:`_frontend_cache_purging` documentation.
+For full documenation on frontend cache invalidation, including these settings, see :ref:`frontend_cache_purging`.

 .. code-block:: python